 Trivia and History

-Before Westmorland's refurbishment, the sign for the northbound services has a badly covered up hotel symbol, despite this site having never had a hotel.
-The sign was replaced with the new ownership, without a hotel symbol (instead with an equally badly covered up electric vehicle charging symbol)
+Before Westmorland's refurbishment, the northbound side for the service area had a badly covered-up hotel symbol, despite this site having never had a hotel.
+The sign was replaced by the new owners, without the hotel symbol, but instead with an equally-badly covered up electric vehicle charging symbol.